-If you need to check your website’s PHP settings, the phpinfo function can help, it provides detailed information about your server’s current PHP configuration.
-Perfect for checking if your server meets the requirements for a specific software, troubleshooting issues or optimising performance.
-This guide will walk you through two approaches: using MultiPHP Manager and creating a phpinfo file manually.
-Both are easy and widely used by developers and server admins.
+If you need to check your website’s PHP settings, the phpinfo function can help, it provides detailed information about your server’s current PHP configuration and, is perfect for checking if your server meets the requirements for specific software.

 1. Log in to your cPanel control panel and open File Manager.
 Go to the public_html directory or the root of your website (depending on how you set it up).